TheSpaceDevs/.github/profile/README.md

 ## API Showcase - Spaceflight News API 📰

 ### Latest News ⌛
+- <a href="https://spacenews.com/orion-space-wins-u-s-space-force-contract-for-on-orbit-services-experiment/" >🔗</a> **[SpaceNews]** Orion Space wins U.S. Space Force contract for on-orbit services experiment
 - <a href="https://www.nasaspaceflight.com/2022/08/artemis-1-launch-rollout/" >🔗</a> **[NASA Spaceflight]** SLS ready to roll to LC-39B for launch, teams prepare for multiple launch trajectories
 - <a href="https://arstechnica.com/science/2022/08/after-icbm-test-us-stresses-it-was-not-the-result-of-current-world-events/" >🔗</a> **[Arstechnica]** After ICBM test, US stresses it was “not the result of current world events”
 - <a href="https://spacenews.com/astrobotic-bids-for-masten-space-systems-assets/" >🔗</a> **[SpaceNews]** Astrobotic bids for Masten Space Systems assets
 - <a href="https://spacenews.com/chinas-spaceplane-remains-in-orbit-but-clues-emerge-from-recovered-launch-debris/" >🔗</a> **[SpaceNews]** China’s spaceplane remains in orbit but clues emerge from recovered launch debris
-- <a href="http://www.nasa.gov/press-release/nasa-awards-next-generation-spaceflight-computing-processor-contract" >🔗</a> **[NASA]** NASA Awards Next-Generation Spaceflight Computing Processor Contract

 ### Launch-related News 🚀